Terminal-2 icon

 To test an offline payment, proceed as follows.

-1. Make sure offline payments are configured.
+1. Make sure offline payments are set up.

 3. Complete the offline payment using your test card.
 The test card enforces the configured offline limits.